jflec/bcg-atm/README.md

 **[BigChadGuys Plus](https://modrinth.com/modpack/bcg)** includes all individual projects to ensure authors receive full credit. **BCG x AllTheMons** combines each project for streamlined issue tracking, version control, and ease of development.

 **Join the BigChadGuys Discord**: [Click Here](https://discord.gg/bigchadguys)

----

-**If you wish to use BCG x AllTheMons in a modpack, please include each individual project as mentioned above to ensure proper credit for each developer.**

 </div>